zacnees3/getting-started-with-github-copilot/.github/steps/2-first-introduction.md

 ## Step 2: Getting work done with Copilot

 In the previous step, we Copilot was able to help us onboard to the project.
-That alone is a huge time save, but now let's get some work done!
+That alone is a huge time saver, but now let's get some work done!

 We recently learned there is a bug where students are registering for the same activites twice.
 That simply isn't acceptable, so let's get it fixed!

 Unfortunately, we were given little information to solve this problem.
-Let's enlist Copilot to help find the problem area and get a potential solution made.
+So, let's enlist Copilot to help find the problem area and get a potential solution made.

-But before we do that, let's learn a bit more about Copilot.
+But before we do that, let's learn a bit more about Copilot! 🧑‍🚀

 ### How does Copilot work?